ncatlab/nlab-content/pages/1/9/3/2/2391/content.md

 #Terminology and history

-$Q$-category originally standed as "almost quotient category", presumably because of its role in the theory of Gabriel localization.
+$Q$-category originally standed as "almost quotient category", presumably because of its role in the theory of [[Gabriel localization]].
 The sheaf formalism in terms of $Q$-categories has been introduced in the mimeographed notes

 * A. Rosenberg, _Q-categories, sheaves and localization_, (in Russian) Seminar on supermanifolds __25__, Leites ed.
 Stockholms Universitet 1988 (there is a recent partial English translation)